 Fed up with slow internet,

-Bart and Mary Beth Hammer slow would welcome up any option to their internet woes.
-“You can get a satellite dish, but it’s so slow,” stated Bart Hammer, airline pilot, and Lyndon Township resident.
-“And you most effective get a small quantity of information [so] that you couldn’t move whatever.”Many rural regions of Michigan don’t have to get entry to excessive-pace internet.
-The complete global of records may be at the fingertips of human beings living in higher-connected urban areas and small towns across America.
-Yet, just a few miles beyond the town limits, get right of entry to broadband internet starts losing off speedy.
-“It’s disheartening once I see the possibilities which might be being overlooked in our communities that don’t have any connectivity,” stated Ben Fineman, president of Michigan Broadband Cooperative.
+Bart and Mary Beth Hammer would welcome any option to their internet woes.
+“You can get a satellite dish, but it’s so slow,” stated Bart Hammer, airline pilot and Lyndon Township resident.
+“And you must get a small quantity of information so that you couldn’t move whatever.”Many rural regions of Michigan don’t have to get entry to high-speed internet.
+The complete global of records may be at the fingertips of human beings living in highly connected urban areas and small towns across America.
+Yet, just a few miles beyond the town limits, get right of entry to broadband internet starts losing speed.
+“It’s disheartening once I see the possibilities that might be being overlooked in our communities that don’t have any connectivity,” stated Ben Fineman, president of Michigan Broadband Cooperative.

 “We located a whole lot of pent-up call for and frustration,”